William Carlos Ives: Judicial career

 Ives left his practice in Lethbridge moving to Calgary in 1914 after he was appointed to be a judge for the Supreme Court of Alberta.
 He retired from his judicial career in 1944.
 Early in his career he became known by the nickname of the "Cowboy Judge".

 Ives was known on the bench for his placid demeanor, and his colleagues referred to his poker face.
 He would rarely interrupt counsel during trial, except the occasional injection of dry humour.
-Ives judgements were known to be short and to the point, and rarely reserved cases, and was known, and sometimes criticized for the assistance he would provide young and inexperienced lawyers in the court room.
+Ives's judgements were known to be short and to the point, and rarely reserved cases, and was known, and sometimes criticized for the assistance he would provide young and inexperienced lawyers in the court room.

 Ives presided over the scandalous seduction trial of United Farmers Premier John Brownlee.
 After the jury verdict came down, Ives threw out the jury decision in favour of the plaintiffs and dismissed the case; the Supreme Court of Canada eventually overturned Ives' decision The trial scandalized the United Farmers government and helped lead to its defeat in the 1935 Alberta general election.

-Ives would also adjudicate the infamous Powlett and Powlett v.
+Ives also adjudicated the infamous Powlett and Powlett v.
 The University of Alberta which a University of Alberta student suffered a breakdown after a brutal hazing ritual.
 The case was brought forward by Calgary lawyer and the victim's father Horatio Powlett and he sought $200,000 in damages.
-The case would be complicated as during the proceeding Ives' own son would commit suicide.
-He would find for the Powlett family and award them $40,000.
+The case was complicated as during the proceeding Ives's own son committed suicide.
+He found for the Powlett family and awarded them $40,000.

-Ives would also hear R. v.
+Ives also heard R. v.
 Solloway and R. v.
 Mills which the stock broker defendants from Ontario which shorted stocks they were selling to people across Canada.
-Ives would find both defendants guilty on charges of conspiracy, and sentenced them to four months hard labour and fined $275,000.
+Ives found both defendants guilty on charges of conspiracy, and sentenced them to four months hard labour and fined $275,000.

 Personal life

-William Ives would marry Millicent May Troull and have two children, Bill and Elizabeth.
-His daughter Elizabeth would marry the son of prominent Calgarian and Senator Patrick Burns.
+William Ives married Millicent May Troull and had two children, Bill and Elizabeth.
+His daughter Elizabeth married the son of prominent Calgarian and Senator Patrick Burns.